ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

     - High: The Target is generally able to safely access practical and relevant resources.
 These might include funds to pay a car mechanic or private investigator, law enforcement or legal assistance, or other resources.
     - Low: The Target is generally unable to safely access practical and relevant resources.
   - Access to technological safeguards
-    - High: The Target is able to safely use, and has access to, technological safeguards such as active scanning apps.
+    - High: The Target is able to safely use, and has access to, technological safeguards such as manual scanning apps.
-    - Limited: The Target is able to safely use, and has access to, technological safeguards such as active scanning apps, but is unable to use their full capacity.
+    - Limited: The Target is able to safely use, and has access to, technological safeguards such as manual scanning apps, but is unable to use their full capacity.
-    - Low: The Target is not able to use technological safeguards such as active scanning apps, due to reasons of safety or access.
+    - Low: The Target is not able to use technological safeguards such as manual scanning apps, due to reasons of safety or access.

 It is also appropriate to define who is using the Location-tracking Tags and incorporate this into a model.
 This is because if protocols overly deprioritize the privacy of tracking Tags’ users, an Attacker could use a Target’s own Tag to track them (see {{balancing-privacy-and-security}}).